jenkinsci/kubernetes-pipeline-plugin/kubernetes-steps/readme.md

 It's even possible to skip the DSL completely and just use the steps directly or with the help of the script builder.

 When a snippet like the above is wrapped inside a `node` it will just create the build pod and run the specified shell commands inside it.
-If there is no `none` it will delegate to [kubernetes plugin](#https://github.com/jenkinsci/kubernetes-plugin) and create a kubernetes slave pod, that will additionally contain the specified container.
+If there is no `node` it will delegate to [kubernetes plugin](#https://github.com/jenkinsci/kubernetes-plugin) and create a kubernetes slave pod, that will additionally contain the specified container.

 ### Using a maven kubernetes pod